© Wiley Periodicals, Inc.

-Main Points are the most important findings and/or conclusions of the article (or review), stated concisely.
+- Main Points are the most important findings and/or conclusions of the article (or review), stated concisely.
 Main Points will be displayed online immediately below the article's title (they will not appear in the printed version of the paper).
 Main Points should consist of 2 to 3 short sentences and should not exceed 250 characters (including spaces).
-These are required for all papers published in GLIA, and must be included in the cover letter submitted with your manuscript.
+These are required for all papers published in GLIA, and must be included in the title page.

 Key Words.
 Key words should be included and should not exceed 85 characters and spaces.
 Do not repeat words used in the title.
 Try to use key words such as found in the headings of Index Medicus.

 Abstract.
 Submit an abstract of 250 words or less that will serve in lieu of a concluding summary.
 The abstract must be written in complete sentences and succinctly state the objectives, experimental design of the paper, principal observations, and conclusions; it should be intelligible without reference to the rest of the paper.